witer33/fiberpow/README.md

 # fiberpow

-Fiberpow is a [Fiber](https://github.com/gofiber/fiber) middleware, it's aim is blocking (or slowing) bots, by periodically asking clients for a Proof Of Work challenge.
+Fiberpow is a [Fiber](https://github.com/gofiber/fiber) middleware, it aims to block (or at least slow down) bots, by periodically asking clients for a proof of work challenge.

-### Config explaination
+## Config explaination
 #### Difficulty
 ```go
 int